decretist/Dissertation/Draft/draft.md

 established, project their origins as far into the past as possible in order to enhance the lustre of their names.

+* * *

+The widespread availability of textbooks like the *Decretum* and *Sic et Non* made possible a transition away from the school, where a master offered individualized instruction and personal teaching, to the faculty, where instruction was based on a standardized textbook, or an abbreviation of one.